Terms & Conditions of Sale

 11.2.1.
 The Company’s total liability whether in contract, tort (including negligence) or breach of statutory duty), misrepresentation, restitution or otherwise arising in connection with the performance or contemplated performance of the contract shall be limited to the total price of the Goods.

 11.2.2.
-The Company shall not be liable to the Customer for loss of profit, loss of business, or depletion of goodwill in each case whether direct, indirect or consequential, or any claims for consequential compensation whatsoever (however caused) which arise out of any connection with the contract.
+The Company shall not be liable to the Customer for loss of use or corruption of software, data or information, loss of profit, loss of business, or depletion of goodwill in each case whether direct, indirect or consequential, or any claims for consequential compensation whatsoever (however caused) which arise out of any connection with the contract.

 11.2.3.
 All warranties, conditions and other terms implied by statute or common law (save for the conditions implied by Section 12 of the Sale of Goods Act 1979) are, to the fullest extent permitted by law, excluded from the contract.